 Click Finish and your file will be imported with the data in the correct format.

-After you've successfully imported the data into Excel, you can save the file in a more advanced format (such as .xlsx) to preserve the cell formatting so you can open the file more easily in the future.
+After successfully importing the data into Excel, save the file in a more advanced format (such as .xlsx) to preserve the cell formatting so you can open the file more easily in the future.

 If you save the file in CSV format again, you will need to perform the above steps every time you need to review the file to ensure numerical data is preserved.